 The connected academy for learning and research.
 A driving need to redevelop and reanimate critical literacies across broad publics to address the pressing civic issues of our digitally fueled times.
 The challenge: to inform wise judgment and well-informed public opinion in digitally-networked contexts.
 A learning platform and suite of blended learning courses to inform and enable productive political action and critical social practices on key social issues to counter the growing manipulations of truths and realities.

+UCHRI contributes substantively to the UC Humanities Network (UCHN), comprised of UCHRI and the UC Humanities Center Consortium.
 UCHN is flexible and responsive to the needs of humanities research and humanities researchers.
-Leveraging the collective and collaborative strengths of our ten campuses, while respecting each campus’s individual profile, it situates the humanities at the crossroads of important disciplinary and interdisciplinary discussions and debates, while promoting knowledge, discovery, and modes of understanding crucial to California and its local and global communities.
+The Network leverages the collective and collaborative strengths of our ten campuses, while respecting each campus’s individual profile.
+UCHN situates the humanities at the crossroads of important disciplinary and interdisciplinary discussions and debates, while promoting knowledge, discovery, and modes of understanding crucial to California and its local and global communities.
 Informed by a strong vision of intellectual engagement and intellectual community, this collaboration contributes to the excellence and research mission of the University of California.

 Staff